Dechert’s highly ranked private funds practice is recognized for its:

 Dechert’s institutional investor practice represents pension plans and other institutional investors as investors in alternative investment funds.
 For example, we act as regular outside counsel to one of the largest foundations with respect to its extensive alternative assets program.
 We also serve as regular outside counsel to several major college endowments with respect to their alternatives program.

 Today’s regulatory climate calls for greater sophistication than ever before when it comes to anticipating the impact of regulatory developments on fund formation.
-Our team includes former senior officials and staff members of the U.S. Securities and Exchange Commission (SEC) as well as former regulators from the Financial Industry Regulatory Authority (FINRA) and the United Kingdom’s Financial Services Authority (FSA).
+Our team includes former senior officials and staff members of the U.S. Securities and Exchange Commission (SEC) as well as former regulators from the Financial Industry Regulatory Authority (FINRA) and the United Kingdom’s Financial Conduct Authority (FCA).
 We also have a strong regulatory practice and good working relationships with regulators in the U.S. as well as with the FSA, the Commission de Surveillance du Secteur Financier (CSSF) in Luxembourg and the Hong Kong Securities and Futures Commission (HKSFC).